 2. Peter and Paul fortress.
 The fortress is a museum as itself and contains many other museums including the exhibition of the history of the city http://www.spbmuseum.ru/themuseum/museum_complex/peterpaul_fortress/?lang_ui=en.

 3. Erarta.
-The largest contemporary art museum in Russia hosted in a separate four-stocked building and offering some astonishing installations. http://www.erarta.com/en/
+The largest contemporary art museum in Russia hosted in a separate four-stocked building and offering some astonishing installations. http://www.erarta.com/en/.
+About Erarta museum you can read this article.

 4. Church of the Savior on Spilled Blood.
 That’s a church built at the spot where Russian Emperor Alexander II was killed in 1881 by terrorists https://en.wikipedia.org/wiki/Church_of_the_Savior_on_Blood.